 Are you positioned to service a different need in the marketplace?
 Does your product or service allow you to take advantage of market challenges?

 What assets, whether human capital, proprietary technology, or unique positioning do you have that will set you apart from your competitors?

 As great as the information I’ve given you is, your pitch will be dead in the water without a thought-out and specific plan on what you will use your most recent round for.
 Here are some categories to think about:

-At Kalungi, we have used these pieces of information to give great pitches to investors and to help tell clients’ stories the right way, to attract the right investment, from the right investors.
+At Kalungi, we have used these five pieces of information to give great pitches to investors and to help tell clients’ stories the right way, to attract the right investment, from the right investors.